Doors at 8 App Development

 Initial Problem Discovery

-The main problem we aim to address is the fragmented, impersonal, and often frustrating experience of discovering and purchasing tickets for local events.
-While platforms like Ticketmaster, AXS, and StubHub offer wide access to major events, they often come with steep fees, poor transparency, and little attention to smaller, local venues.
+The main problem I aimed to address is the fragmented and impersonal experience of discovering and purchasing tickets for local events.
+While platforms like Ticketmaster, AXS, and StubHub offer wide access to major events, they often come with poor transparency and little attention to local venues.

-For users, finding events that actually align with their interests (especially at a local level) can be overwhelming or inconsistent.
-Social media, city calendars, and venue websites all provide pieces of the puzzle, but there's no cohesive way to browse, plan, and attend local events in one place.
-Moreover, these platforms tend to prioritize profit over user experience, leaving little room for personalization, social connection, or discovery beyond headlining acts.
+While social media, city calendars, and venue websites all provide pieces of the puzzle, but there's no cohesive way to browse, plan, and attend local events in one place.

 This project seeks to rethink what ticketing can look like when centered around locality, transparency, and connection.
-Our goal is to design a platform that not only makes event discovery and purchasing easier, but also restores trust, supports artists and venues, and creates a more community-driven experience.
-By prioritizing the real needs of local audiences, such as clear pricing, offline ticket access, event sharing, and personalized recommendations, we aim to make attending events feel exciting and accessible again.
+My goal is to design a platform that not only makes event discovery and purchasing easier, but also restores trust, supports artists and venues.

 RESEARCH